Tax rates are controlled in Configuration > Tax Rates.

 To create a new rate, click New and give the rate a description and a percentage up to 2 decimal places, then click Save.
 You'll then be able to apply the rate via the Customer Record, Countries screen, Sales Channel Details or Product Record as applicable.

-If you've set up an Accounts Link, as well as Tradebox's tax rates your processing will also be impacted by the tax codes in your Sage package.
+If you've set up an Accounts Link, as well as Tradebox's tax rates your processing will also be impacted by the tax codes in your accounts package.
 In all instances, Tradebox will calculate VAT based on its own settings.
-Once VAT is calculated and a tax code applied in Tradebox, the corresponding Sage Tax Code will be used when the order is posted to Sage.
-The mapping between the Tradebox tax rate and the corresponding Sage tax code is channel-specific and is set in each Sales Channels > Sage 50 > Tax Codes.
+Once VAT is calculated and a tax code applied in Tradebox, the corresponding Sage Tax Code/Xero Tax Rate will be used when the order is posted to your accounts package.
+The mapping between the Tradebox tax rate and the corresponding Sage/Xero tax code is channel-specific and is set in each Sales Channels > Sage 50 > Tax Codes or Sales Channels > Xero > Tax Rates.

 Sage's own logic is capable of overriding Tradebox's tax code instruction when the order is posted to ledgers Sage.
 This will happen if: